linode/docs/docs/guides/applications/project-management/getting-started-with-carbonio/index.md

     You may also want to check the `/etc/hosts` file to ensure no other IPv6 addresses are used there.

 1. Install Python 3 and Perl.
-Both should be installed by default, but you can run the command here to grab the latest available version of each.
+Both should be installed by default, but you can run the following command to grab the latest available version of each.

     ```command
     sudo apt upgrade python3 perl